Understanding Papular Eczema: Symptoms, Causes And Treatment

 Why do I have tiny bumps on my hands?

 If you have tiny bumps on your hand and have a history of eczema, you may be experiencing papular eczema.
-It is best to consult a doctor so they can diagnose it and provide you with the best treatment plan, which will likely involve topical steroids.
+It is best to consult a doctor so they can diagnose it and provide you with the best treatment plan.

 Do the papular eczema bumps ever go away?